-FEIBA is made to help you manage inhibitors to factors VIII and IX to help you prevent bleeds.
+FEIBA is made to help you control bleeds and manage your hemophilia A or B with inhibitors to factors VIII and IX.
 It's also made with your safety in mind.1

 We have a history of helping people with inhibitors.
 FEIBA has been approved for on-demand treatment for over 40 years.14

 FEIBA is approved in more than 70 countries worldwide.15

 FEIBA has been indicated for prophylaxis in more than 60 countries.15

 You need to know that what you put into your body is as safe as possible.
 The purification process for FEIBA was created with your safety in mind.1

 FEIBA is made with care at every step, from the plasma sourced and screened to the purification and testing.1

 Made with care every step of the way1,16